How Does Whole Life Insurance Work?

 When buying whole life insurance, you have a few types to choose from.
 Here is a breakdown of the various types of whole life insurance and the features and benefits of each.

-A typical whole life insurance policy provides level premiums, which means your premium will stay the same throughout the life of the policy.
-It is in effect until you pass as long as you pay the premiums and accumulates cash value, which increases the longer you own the policy.
+This policy provides level premiums, so your rate stays the same for the life of the policy.
+It’s in effect until you pass as long as you pay the premiums.
+It also accumulates cash value, which increases the longer you own the policy.

 With this type of policy, you will make premium payments for a specified number of years – 10, 15, or 20 – and pay for the policy upfront.
 Doing this eliminates the need to pay premiums for the rest of your life.
 Instead, you frontload the premiums and enjoy a premium-free policy in the years after that.